Sexual Assault Services Program

 Sexual Assault Victims Deserve Recovery Services.

-The Sexual Assault Services Program (SASP), administered by the Office on Violence Against Women in the U.S. Department of Justice, was authorized in 2005 through the Violence Against Women Act as the first federal funding stream dedicated to the provision of direct services to victims of sexual violence.
+The Sexual Assault Services Program (SASP), administered by the Office on Violence Against Women (OVW) in the U.S. Department of Justice, was authorized in 2005 through the Violence Against Women Act as the first federal funding stream dedicated to the provision of direct services to victims of sexual violence.
+According to OVW’s most recent report to Congress on the SASP program:

-Across the country, SASP funds support the critical services victims needs most.
+Across the country, SASP funds support the critical services victims need most.

 Research shows these services increase prosecution and help victims recover.